 In our search for new art talent, we travel much of the UK and visit countless Art School graduation shows during the course of the year.
-Much of these travels culminate in varying degrees of disappointment, but now and again, quite the reverse occurs.
-For the first time, in 2014, I visited Wimbledon College of Arts, and was blown away by the work of Jess (Jessica Pigott).
+Much of these travels culminate in varying degrees of disappointment, but now and again, not so, as was the case at Wimbledon College of Art in the summer of 2014.
 Tucked on the top floor of one of the college buildings, I saw large paintings, very large paintings, with more energy, skill with colour and light/dark and sheer boldness than I've seen in a long time.
-Jess has progressed, and progressed in a unique and wonderful manner.

 We've listed below her CV to-date, and what Jess has to say about her own work